Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: The eval-apply evaluator style

+The eval-apply natural semantics corresponds with the eval-apply evaluator in code, where the \textsc{con} and \textsc{neu} rules are implemented by \texttt{apply}.
 In rule \textsc{con}, the contractum's occurrence within the $\bv$ function is a notational convenience.
 The contractum can be placed as a premise right before the last premise that evaluates it. { } With this modification it is easier to illustrate the connection between an evaluation tree and an evaluation sequence.
 The latter can be obtained by the in-order traversal of the \textsc{con} rules in an evaluation tree.
-The in-order traversal of the \textsc{con} rule is as follows: in-order traversal of the stacked evaluation tree (vertical dots) above the first and then above the second premises, contractum premise in the middle, followed by the in-order traversal of the stacked evaluation tree above the last premise.
-The redex is obtained from the abstractions and operands.
+The in-order traversal of the \textsc{con} rule is as follows: in-order traversal of the stacked evaluation tree (vertical dots) above the first premise and then above the second premise, followed by the contractum premise in the middle, followed by the in-order traversal of the stacked evaluation tree above the last premise.
 Figure~\ref{fig:example-nat-sem} illustrates with an example.